Intrinsic Dimension Estimating Autoencoder (IDEA) Using CancelOut Layer and a Projected Loss: Benchmark tests: structured manifolds

-While the performance of IDEA is very good also in comparison with the state-of-the-art, several strategies could be investigated to further improve the model's performance on special nonlinear manifolds, provided that the potential increase in computation time is acceptable:\\ First, the model exhibits significant sensitivity to the learning rate of the bottleneck layer weights, which is currently set to $2 \cdot 10^{-4}$, while the global learning rate is fixed at $1 \cdot 10^{-4}$.
-To better adapt to the characteristics of each dataset, we propose the integration of more advanced learning rate tuning techniques such as learning rate warm-up~\cite{unknown}, learning rate scheduling (we currently employ a \texttt{StepLR} scheduler with \texttt{step} = 400), and cyclical learning rates~\cite{smith2017cyclicallearningratestraining}.
-These approaches could increase the model’s flexibility by allowing the learning rate to adapt dynamically during training, thus reducing the need for manual tuning.\\ Second, the current disentanglement procedure is based on the Pearson correlation coefficient, which is limited to detecting linear dependencies between latent variables.
-To capture a broader class of relationships, we suggest replacing or complementing this metric with more general dependence measures such as the $\chi$-correlation coefficient~\cite{chatterjee2020newcoefficientcorrelation} or mutual information~\cite{carrara2019estimationmutualinformation}, which are capable of capturing both linear and nonlinear associations.
-These methods could promote both a more expressive and more interpretable latent representation, though at the cost of higher computational resources.
+First, the model exhibits significant sensitivity to the learning rate of the bottleneck layer weights, which is currently set to $2 \cdot 10^{-4}$, while the global learning rate is fixed at $1 \cdot 10^{-4}$.
+To better adapt to the characteristics of each dataset, we propose the integration of more advanced learning rate tuning techniques such as learning rate warm-up~\cite{unknown}, learning rate scheduling, and cyclical learning rates~\cite{smith2017cyclicallearningratestraining}.
+These approaches could increase the model’s flexibility by allowing the learning rate to adapt dynamically during training, thus reducing the need for manual tuning.\\

+As the bottleneck learning rate is a hyperparameter, we don't want the user to have to tune it on a given use case.
+Although incorporating dynamic learning rate behavior can make this hyperparameter more generalizable to handle very different datasets.
+We propose an ablation study on datasets $\mathcal{M}_3$ and $\mathcal{M}_{5a}$ in Table \ref{tab:ablation_sched_m3_m5a}

+The learning rate is defined with two parameter groups: (i) the base network parameters, trained with a fixed learning rate $\eta_{\text{base}}$, and (ii) the CancelOut/Regularizer parameters, trained with a learning rate $\eta_{\text{reg}}(t)$.
+To isolate the sensitivity of the bottleneck layer, we schedule \emph{only} $\eta_{\text{reg}}(t)$ while keeping $\eta_{\text{base}}$ constant throughout training.
+Let $t \in \{1,\dots,T\}$ denote the scheduler step index, incremented either once per epoch or once per mini-batch depending on the strategy.

+In the benchmark experiments in Table~\ref{tab:bm1}, $\eta_{\text{reg}}(t)$ was kept constant and set to $2\times 10^{-4}$.
+We observe that increasing $\eta_{\text{reg}}$ makes the regularizer more aggressive in pruning latent dimensions, as the associated weight updates become larger.
+This can improve performance on challenging datasets such as $\mathcal{M}_3$ and $\mathcal{M}_{5a}$, but may lead to over-compression on datasets that are already well estimated.
+A learning-rate schedule can adapt $\eta_{\text{reg}}(t)$ during training, reducing the need for manual tuning and improving the generalization across different datasets.

+We tested various scheduling methods as follows.
+We show ablation results for challenging datasets $\mathcal{M}_3$ and $\mathcal{M}_{5a}$ in Table \ref{tab:ablation_sched_m3_m5a}.